Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Make a Resume for your first job
+How to write a resume for your first job

-Here’s an example of a sample resume for someone who is a new job seeker:
+Here is an example of how to write a resume for a job seeker who is new to the field:

 Name: John Doe

-Contact Information: Contact number, email address, LinkedIn profile
+Contact Information: Telephone number Email address, phone number, LinkedIn profile

 Education:

-- A Bachelor’s Degree in Management, XYZ University, Graduated May 2021.
+- Master of Science degree in marketing XYZ University, Graduated May 2021

-- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior
+- Relevant course: Market Research, Data Analysis and Consumer Behavior

 Experience: